aifimmunology/MOCHA/README.md

 * * *

 # <a name="introduction"></a> Introduction
-scMACS is an R package for single-cell peak-calling algorithm that quantifies two measures of reads intensities in scATAC data to call peaks.
-It leverages single-cell information to determine whether a particular genomic region is open by calculating two measures of intensities, and using these to call peaks.
+scMACS is an R package containing a novel single-cell peak-calling algorithm that leverages single-cell information to determine whether a particular genomic region is open by calculating two measures of intensities, and using these to call peaks via a hierarchical model.

 # <a name="library"></a> Install package and load library